 Strawberry cream pannacotta slice

-And then, to finish, Virgin has a traditional cheese and port trolley which comes around the cabin!
+To finish, Virgin has a traditional cheese and port trolley which comes around the cabin.
 It’s not really my thing but, as with many things in life, it made me happy just knowing that it existed.
 For the sake of the HFP reader who is a cheese specialist and always asks me exactly what was served, the menu simply says brie, Applewood wedge and stilton.

 There is no formal second meal service.
 Later in the flight you are offered the chance to have some sandwiches, cakes, jam and clotted cream scones or a beef burger.
 Unlike BA, you are actually given a choice of sandwiches rather than being given a random selection made up from different fillings.